Overview#

 3. The Rules of Quantum Mechanics

-4. Applications to simple examples of one-dimensional nonrelativistic systems.
+4. Applications to simple examples of one-dimensional nonrelativistic systems and simple two-state systems.

-5. Introduction to three-dimensional systems and angular momentum.
+3. Introduction to three-dimensional systems and angular momentum; the Hydrogen atom.